Stassi Schroeder And Kristen Doute Defend Brittany Cartwright’s Mom From Homophobic Accusations After Jax Taylor’s Roast Drama

 — Sherri Cartwright (@SherriCartwrig3) January 24, 2017

 Yet many people remained unconvinced.
-Viewers tweeted that Brittany’s mom clearly expressed disapproval upon hearing that Jax supposedly have been intimate with men.
-They pointed out that while she seemingly had no problem with his other transgressions, including cheating, promiscuity and stealing, she made a point of questioning him about his supposed homosexual behavior.
+Viewers tweeted that Brittany’s mom clearly expressed disapproval upon hearing that Jax supposedly had been intimate with men.
+They pointed out that while she seemingly had no problem with his other transgressions, including cheating, promiscuity, and stealing, she made a point of questioning him about his supposed homosexual behavior.

 Get ready west coast!!
 I'll see you guys tonight with @Andy and @MrJerryOC I am sure they won't beat me up.. @BravoWWHL #pumprules ???????? pic.twitter.com/umGYbhHiXH